JannieI/canvas-workstation-V3/src/app/roadmap.md

 **Widget**
-1. Issue: what happens if Treeview expand gt Modal height !?
+1.
-2. Issue: how to call WidgetEdit, etc from explore NOT duplicating code ...
+2. Issue: how to call code ~WidgetEdit, etc from explore NOT duplicating code ...
-3. Border on select
+3.
 4. Fix bug: isTrash => Widget does not disappear !
 5. Fix bug and Duplicate Widget correctly
 6. Fix bug: [style.border]="row.isSelected?
 '2px solid black' : '2px solid red'" does not work
 7. Flag visible if it has a Note, Data Quality issues
-8. Consider Widget Templates - could be a way to make graphs easier, or standardise the look and feel in the company ...
-9. Quick Widget: when creating Dataset, click a button to get a best guess Wizard - Make this really easy.
+8.
 10.Issue - button bar is at top of Widget => moves graph down, messes up things.
 Either totally separate SINGLE bar => just make visible ...
-OR  duplicate div and border around Widget 11.When resize Widget => add resize graph as well.
+OR  duplicate div and border around Widget 11.Issue - When resize Widget => add resize graph as well.
 12.Fix bug: graph moves inside another when Dragging - had this in v1 ...
 13.Bug with IE: 'IE supports only grid-row-end with span.
 You should add grid: false option to Autoprefixer and use some JS grid polyfill for full spec support' - looks like no solution at the moment
 14.Bug fix: delete does not remove the Widget !

 **Shapes**
-1.
-2. Fix bug: circle flickers when hover over menu
+1. Fix bug: circle flickers when hover over menu
-3. Generate all shapes from data - not only circle which is static html at moment
+2. Generate all shapes from data - not only circle which is static html at moment

 **Presentation**
 1. See if can print, and if so: allow different layouts and formats, for example one Widget per page, Dashboard layout, all Dashboards (linked) or just the current one.
-2. Recording: store the name, show the actions (ie show Dashboard 1, then 2 etc) in an Explorer (tree) view.
-3.
-4.
-5. Allow annotations - highligh, arrows, etc ... !?
-6. Add Easy Explore option: can look at other things while in presentation mode ??
-Not sure if this makes sense ....  if want to look at different data, just open the relevant Dashboard in view-only, or create a temp one quicky ...
-7. Embed objects like voice recording, video and urls - can jump to web, show movie, etc!
-8.
-9. Make sure access rights are still respected at all levels: Dashboard, Widget, Datasource
+2. Issue: Make sure access rights are still respected at all levels: Dashboard, Widget, Datasource

 **Slicers**
 1. Make moveable!
 2. Make look and feel customisable
 3. X top right to close (and how to show later?)
+Can make temporary invisible?

 **Scheduler**